 Applications are assessed on a case-by-case basis by the Banding Advisory Committee (BAC).
 Its role is to deliberate each certification application and advise the National Banding Office on a banding certification level to be awarded to applicants.

-The BAC is made up of representatives of the banding community, including species experts within DOC, as well as external stakeholders such as universities, museums, Fish & Game, Crown Research Institutes and Birds NZ.
+The BAC is made up of expert representatives of the banding community, including species experts within DOC, as well as external stakeholders such as universities, museums, Fish & Game, Crown Research Institutes and Birds NZ.